University of Michigan Men's Glee Club: Modern era

 Stephen Lusmann took over leadership until 2005; highlights of his tenure include an appearance at the Intercollegiate Men's Choruses National Convention at Harvard University, a sixteen-day tour of Great Britain and Ireland in 2004 and the club's premiere performance at Carnegie Hall with the Smith College Glee Club in 2005.

 From 2005 to 2011, the Club was under the direction of Paul Rardin.
 Notable achievements during this time include international tours to Spain in 2008 and Cuba in 2011.
 The Cuban tour was considered especially significant, given that Americans have not easily been able to travel to the country legally, but the University gave financial assistance and an offer of a cultural exchange to make the tour happen.
 In 2010, the club celebrated its 150th anniversary, and as part of the celebrations performed a set of joint concerts with the Harvard University and University of Virginia Glee Clubs, taking a variety of music including contemporary American songs, folk and Renaissance music.
 Rardin said "It's a wonderful opportunity for all of us to see, hear and learn from three different ensembles."

 Rardin left the University of Michigan after the Cuban tour to accept the position of Director of Choirs at Temple University in 2011.
 As of the fall term of 2011, Eugene Rogers assumed direction of the club.
 Notable achievements during his tenure include an international tour to China in 2012, a major tour of the East Coast of the United States which concluded in a joint concert with the Glee Clubs of Harvard and Yale Universities, and the nationwide extension of the Club's Brothers in Song program which partners with underserved young men's choral programs in public schools.
-As of 2018, Mark Stover has been directing the group.
-There was a planned spring 2020 tour to South America.
+Starting in the fall of 2018, Mark Stover assumed the role of director.
+There was a planned spring 2020 tour to South America that was cancelled due to the COVID-19 pandemic.
+It was later announced that the club would embark on the South America tour in spring 2024, visiting the countries of Brazil, Argentina, and Peru.
+As of 2025, Matthew Abernathy has been directing the club.

 The club continues to collaborate with others.
 Tom Harle, MD of the Naperville Glee Club said "There's a lot to be said about them.
 They're one of the most prestigious and one of the oldest men's glee clubs in the country."